GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Deputy Chief Information Officer, Office of the Assistant Secretary for Administration and Management </span></em><br /><span>Department of Labor (DOL)</span>
     </p>
     <p>
       <span>Louis Charlier has served in OCIO since 2006 and currently serves as the Deputy Chief Information Officer for Administration and Strategy.
 He spent the last seven years as the Director of Infrastructure Services (now IT Operations and Services).
 In that role, he was the principal advisor to OCIO leadership, Departmental executives, and key agency managers for large-scale IT initiatives.
-He also assisted in the planning, directing, and administering of a comprehensive IT program for the Department that provided tactical day to day leadership, organization stability, and technical expertise.</span>
+He also assisted in the planning, directing, and administering of a comprehensive IT program for the Department that provided tactical day-to-day leadership, organization stability, and technical expertise.</span>
     </p>
     <p>
       <em><span>Speaker: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d3w"><em><span>Welcome on Day 3</span></em></a>